Home | History of Club | Programme | Club Pictures | Court Sessions by Bus and Train

 The Club's Constitution

-A short history of Court Sessions
+A short history of our club

-Court Sessions was created by a group of singers and musicians with a shared interest in traditional song and music.
-Most now make up a sort of 'traditional song diaspora': although Dave East and Doreen Leighter are still involved in the organisation, Tom & Barbara Brown, central to the club's creation, are now back in North Devon, having taken early retirement long ago; they organise music sessions in their local pub, in Coombe Martin.
-Jack Warshaw now lives in rural Hampshire, and Jim Carroll and Pat McKenzie have happily relocated- from Wandsworth to the beautiful West coast of Co.
-Clare; Colin Meadows also took early retirement from WBC and moved down to Hastings, where he now organises the popular 'Old Time Country Music' based festival 'Sweet Sunny South'.
+"Court Sessions" was created by a group of singers and musicians with a shared interest in traditional music and song.
+Most of those originally involved now make up a sort of 'traditional song diaspora', though Dave East and Doreen Leighter are still central to the organisation: Tom and Barbara Brown, pictured below, and largely responsible for the club's creation, reside in North Devon, having taken early retirement from WBC years ago; they organise traditional music sessions in their Coombe Martin local.
+Ex-'Critics' group members: song-writer and architect Jack Warshaw lives in rural Hampshire, while Jim Carroll and Pat McKenzie have happily relocated from Wandsworth to the beautiful West coast of Co.
+Clare; Colin Meadows also took early retirement- also from WBC- and moved to Hastings, where for several years he organised the popular, annual 'Old Time Country Music' festival 'Sweet Sunny South'..

-Some of those 'resident' at Court Sessions-
+Two of those still 'resident' at Court Sessions-

 doreenl_davee.jpg

-pictured at the Grove in Balham...
+Doreen and Dave- at the Grove in Balham...